Salesforce Due Date Formula: Calculate Due Dates with Examples

 • If it is, the formula uses the DATE function to create a new date using YEAR, MONTH, and day 18th of that month.

-• If the Created/Started/PaymentDate is after the 18th, the formula uses the DATE function to create a new date using YEAR, set month to the next month and day to the 1st of that month.
+• If the Created/Started/PaymentDate is after the 18th, the formula uses the DATE function to create a new date by setting the year, month, and day to the next month’s 1st.

 • Then, to calculate the due date, add the number of days.